Reviews

 Turo Review – Can You Earn Money By Renting Out Your Car?

-And according to Turo, the average user makes $706/month on the world’s largest car-sharing marketplace.
+According to Turo, users earn an average of $706 monthly through the world’s largest car-sharing marketplace.

 What Is Turo?

-Turo has a few guidelines that all host vehicles must adhere to.
-These are the direct specification pulled from Turo’s website:
+Turo maintains specific guidelines that all host vehicles must meet.
+Here are the platform’s direct specifications:

 • Be registered in any state except New York